josevnz/kismet_home/RaspBerryPiWirelessSecurity/Wireless security using Raspberry PI 4, Kismet and Python.md

 * Wrote a classes in Python that can communicate with Kismet using its REST-API
 * Added unit and integration tests to the code to make sure everything works and new code changes do not break existing functionality

-Please leave your comments on the [GitHub repository](https://github.com/josevnz/kismet_home) and report any bugs.
-But more important get Kismet, get the code and start securing your home wireless infrastructure in no time.
+Please leave your comments on the [git repository](https://github.com/josevnz/kismet_home) and report any bugs.
+But more important get Kismet, get the code of this tutorial and start securing your home wireless infrastructure in no time.